msys2/msys2.github.io/Porting.md

 Detecting version of MSYS from GNU make
 ---------------------------------------
 You can use the following `Makefile` snippet to detect whether you are running GNU make from an MSYS or an MSYS2 shell.
-I you run it through `mingw32-make.exe` from `cmd.exe` you will likely get an error since `uname` will not be found on your `PATH`.
+If you run it through `mingw32-make.exe` from `cmd.exe` you will likely get an error since `uname` will not be found on your `PATH`.
 If you run it through `mingw32-make.exe` from one of the MSYS shells, it will set `msys_version` to 1 or 2 as appropriate.
 On any other system with `uname` present, it will set it to 0.

 ~~~~
 msys_version := $(if $(findstring Msys, $(shell uname -o)),$(word 1, $(subst ., ,$(shell uname -r))),0)